 It is…PUDDING!
 How awesome is that?
-It’s such a tasty addition for your fruit salad.
-We’re using vanilla pudding in this fruit salad recipe, not the instant kind though, hence the overnight in the fridge business 🙂
+It’s such a tasty addition to your fruit salad.
+We’re using vanilla pudding in this fruit salad recipe, not the instant kind though, hence the overnight-in-the-fridge business 🙂

 I love secret ingredient recipes, like this secret ingredient lemon water for example!
 There’s so many great ways to serve up the flavors and textures we love.
 Mixing things up is a fun way to break out of that food rut!

 What you need to make this amazing fruit salad recipe: